maxgalbu/xbmc.plugin.video.nba/Readme.md

 Introduction
 ======================

-[NBA League Pass](http://www.nba.com/leaguepass/) is an online service offering streaming video of NBA games.
+[International NBA League Pass](http://www.nba.com/leaguepass/) is an online service offering streaming video of NBA games.

 This [XBMC](http://xbmc.org/) plugin features:

-* Archive and condensed games for the NBA 2012 and 2013 seasons
+* Archive and condensed games for the current NBA season and previous seasons, starting from 2012/2013
+* Home and Away feeds for archive games
+* Highlights and Top Plays
+* NBA TV live (League Pass Premium is required)
 * Live game support
 * Fanart from feeds, and thumbnails

 The first version of this plugin was written by [robla](http://forum.xbmc.org/showthread.php?tid=124716).
 Petros Tsampoukas then modified it to work with the 2012 and 2013 NBA seasons, and added images.
-It requires login.
+It requires a valid International League Pass account.

 Installation